kevin-goetz/kevin-goetz/README.md

 ### :eyes: More about me:

-- 🌱 I studied Sports & Economics but that doesn't hold me back to learn new things like coding.
+- 🌱 I have studied Sports & Economics but that doesn't hold me back to learn new things like coding.
       Mark Twain said it best: **“Don't let schooling interfere with your education.”**

 - :star: Strengths: being curious, listening carefully, following my interests and learning continuously.